 On December 3, 2019, the City adopted Resolution No. 19-192 declaring intention to establish the Carson Enhanced Infrastructure Financing District ("Carson EIFD") to finance the construction and/or acquisition and maintenance of capital improvements.
 On April 7, 2020, the City appointed members of the Public Financing Authority ("PFA") to serve as the governing board of the Carson EIFD.
 Subsequently, the County of Los Angeles ("County") expressed its interest in participating in the Carson EIFD and adopted a Resolution of Intention on November 24, 2020.
 The County also approved entering into a Memorandum of Agreement ("MOA") with the City to further indicate their intention to participate in the Carson EIFD.
 The County's participation in the Carson EIFD would require certain formation steps to be retaken including the adoption of an updated Resolution No. 21-021 ("ROI") (Exhibit No. 1).
-Furthermore, the County has to take final action on the formation of the EIFD after all required hearings are held.
-To initiate the Carson EIFD formation with the County's participation, the following legislative actions are summarized for Council's consideration and direction:
+Furthermore, the County has to take final action on the formation with the County's participation, the following legislative actions are summarized for Council's consideration and direction: